-The following Immigration guidance note Produced in partnership with Ben Amunwa of 36 Civil provides comprehensive and up to date legal information covering:
+The following Immigration practice note Produced in partnership with Ben Amunwa of The 36 Group provides comprehensive and up to date legal information covering:

 An employer who is found to have employed a person unlawfully in the UK may be liable to civil penalties and/or criminal sanctions.
 For further information, see Practice Notes: Illegal working: dealing with a civil penalty and Illegal working: dealing with a criminal allegation.

 In addition to civil penalties and criminal sanctions, an employer with a sponsor licence under the Points-Based System (PBS) may have its licence revoked where illegal working has been proven.

 The employer may also suffer damage to its reputation, either due to being found to be employing an illegal worker or by failing to allow adequate opportunity to a person they have identified as a potential illegal worker to demonstrate their entitlement to work in the UK.

 In order to minimise these risks, employers must ensure that they have thorough processes and procedures in place to check right to work

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.